DarkRTA/chronos/readme.md

 # darksplit - a command line speedrun timer

 `darksplit` is a lightweight and fast speedrun timer based on livesplit-core that runs in your terminal.
-With under 1000 lines of C, you have an easily hackable timer that can probably run on PCs from 2010.
-There is no built in layout and split editor, but [LiveSplit One](https://one.livesplit.org) can be used for that purpose.
+With about 600 lines of C you are able to have a suprisingly usable timer that can run on a lot of hardware.

-Code quality is a bit poor at the moment but a code refactor is planned after global hotkeys are implemented.
+Code quality is a bit poor at the moment but a code refactor is planned (Will probably never happen)

 ### Usage